AntoineAugagneur/NodeRed-Dashboard/Multicast Server/README.md

-# LoRaWAN Clock Synchronization dashboard
+# LoRaWAN Remote Multicast dashboard

 ## How to use it ?
 * Download the .json file